Skip to content

 When someone fills out a form on your site — a volunteer sign-up, a contact request, an event RSVP — you want two things to happen: a record you can look back on, and a heads-up in your inbox right away.
 You can have both, for free, using tools your Google Workspace already includes.
 No database, no monthly add-on.
+The same setup can also keep a private tally of how many people visit and reach out — without cookies, Google Analytics, or any third party watching your supporters.

 How it works, in plain terms